Cranberry and chocolate make a wonderful combination in this holiday take on a classic German cake.

 - Using electric mixer on low speed, blend cake mix, water, oil and eggs for about 30 seconds or until moistened; beat at medium speed for 2 minutes.

-- Pour batter into prepared pan; bake immediately in center of oven for 22 to 27 minutes (add 3 to 5 minutes to baking time for dark or coated pans) or until toothpick inserted in centre comes out clean.
+- Pour batter into prepared pan; bake immediately in centre of oven for 22 to 27 minutes (add 3 to 5 minutes to baking time for dark or coated pans) or until toothpick inserted in centre comes out clean.

 - Let cool in pans on rack for 15 minutes.
 Transfer cakes directly to rack; let cool completely.